waveform80/picamera/docs/install3.rst

 the picamera library attempts to maintain backward compatibility with older Pi firmwares, it is only tested against the latest firmware at the time of release, and not all functionality may be available if you are running an older firmware.
-As an example, the :attr:`~picamera.PiCamera.annotate_text` attribute relies on a recent firmware; older firmwares lacked the functionality.
+As an example, the :attr:`~picamera.camera.PiCamera.annotate_text` attribute relies on a recent firmware; older firmwares lacked the functionality.

 You can determine the revision of your current firmware with the following command::